 This open’s the connected cloud’s fly-out menu.

 In the connected cloud’s fly-out menu, click Complete Cloud Cleanup.

 Your cloud provider’s console will open in a new browser tab.
-Note that you may need to configure your browser to allow pop-up windows from Couchbase Cloud.
+Note that you may need to configure your browser to allow pop-up windows from Capella.

 Log into your cloud provider using the same account that was used to connect the cloud in the first place.